shichishima/obsidian-homekey-plugin/README.md

 # HOME key action (begining-of-text) for Obsidian

 This plugin provides a command that acts like the HOME key.
-(On Mac, action like command+left not control+A)
+(On Mac, action like Command+Left not Control+A)

 Execute this command on the line of indent or list text, the cursor will move to the beginning of the indented text instead of the left edge of the line.

-On the other hand, control-A always moves the cursor to the left edge of the line.
+On the other hand, Control-A always moves the cursor to the left edge of the line.

 ## command: Normal (consider indents / lists / tasklists)